ukhealthcamp/ukhealthcamp.github.io/index.md

 # UK Health Camp
 The free ‘unconference’ for everyone interested in digital, design, technology and data for health and care.

-**We're currently planning for UK Health Camp 2026!
-We would love to host this in Leeds - if you think you can help with a venue, please get in touch!**
+**We're currently planning for UK Health Camp 2026! **

+** We would love to host this in Leeds next year - if you think you can help us with a venue, [https://ukhealthcamp.com/venue](please get in touch!)**

 <!-- p><tito-button class="get-tickets" event="ukhealthcamp/2022" ssl-check-disabled>
   <span class="btn btn-success">Get Tickets</span>